-Bring out the bikes, skateboards and walking shoes, and plan for an active stay at Wenatchee Confluence State Park.
+Bring out the bikes and walking/running shoes, and plan for an active stay at Wenatchee Confluence State Park.

 This park at the confluence of the Columbia and Wenatchee rivers is a popular destination for campers, swimmers, boaters, jet skiers and bicyclists.